 The hospital’s Inpatient Orthopedic Rehabilitation Service incorporates a special therapy program to to ease the transition home for patients who are about to be discharged.
 The initiative is entitled the Patient Discharge Group and it is run jointly by the service’s physical and occupational therapsits.

-Patients on the Orthopedic Rehabilitation Serivce who come to HHH shortly after total joint replacement surgery, usually a knee or hip, typically have a short length of stay on the inpatient service.
-This therapy program was developed in response to our patients’ concerns that they don’t always feel prepared to go home when it is determined they are ready to be discharged.
+Patients on the Orthopedic Rehabilitation Serivce who come to HHH after joint replacement surgery typically have a short length of stay on the inpatient service.
+The discharge group is designed to help reinforce the confidence and skills needed to return home.

 Patients who are preparing to go home the following day participate in the Group.
 Therapists have each patient independently demonstrate all of the functional mobility skills needed to return home safely, including: